Shopify/liquid/filters/date.md

 description: Liquid filter that prints and formats dates.
 ---

 Converts a timestamp into another date format.
 The format for this syntax is the same as [`strftime`](http://strftime.net).
-The input is parsed using Ruby's [`Time.parse`](https://ruby-doc.org/stdlib/libdoc/time/rdoc/Time.html#method-c-parse), so will accept any format accepted there.
+The input uses the same format as Ruby's [`Time.parse`](https://ruby-doc.org/stdlib/libdoc/time/rdoc/Time.html#method-c-parse).

 <p class="code-label">Input</p>
 ```liquid